xspec/xspec/docs/xslt-code-coverage-by-element.md

 #### Comment

 Should this be marked as 'hit'?
-It isn't traced but it has to be executed unless the entire file is unused.
+It isn't traced but it has to be executed (unless the entire file is unused, in which case the report doesn't display this element at all).

 ## xsl:switch